-Non-performing loans, which include non-accrual loans and loans past due over 90 days and still on accrual status, totaled \$1.01 million at December 31, 1999, compared with \$552,000 at December 31, 1998 and \$116,000 at December 31, 1998 at December 31, 1997.
-The increase in non-performing loans at year-end 1999 is primarily attributable to loans made to one borrower that are principally secured by unimproved real estate.
+Non-performing loans, which include non-accrual loans and loans past due over 90 days and still on accrual status, totaled \$1.01 million at December 31, 1999, compared with \$552,000 at December 31, 1998 and \$116,000 at December The increase in non-performing loans at year-end 1999 is primarily attributable to loans made to one borrower that are principally secured by unimproved real estate.
 All loans in this relationship were placed on non-accrual status during the fourth quarter of 1999.
 Based upon management's evaluation of the collateral value, these loans were also partially charged-off during 1999 and no material additional loss on this loan relationship is expected.
-The increase in non-performing loans at year-end 1998 is primarily attributable to three residential construction loans that were place on non-accrual status.
-Subsequently to December 31, 1999, two of the three loans were paid in full and one loan was transferred to foreclosed real estate, resulting in the increase in other real estate owned from 1998 to 1999.
-December 31, 1999, the ratio of non-performing loans to total loans was 1.63%, compared with 1.01% and .24% at year-end 1998 and 1997, respectively.
+The increase in non-performing loans at year-end 1998 is primarily attributable to three residential construction loans that were placed on non-accrual status.
+Subsequently to December 31, 1999, two of the three loans were paid in full and one loan was transferred to foreclosed real estate, were paid in Tuli and one loan was transferred to foreclosed real estate, resulting in the increase in other real estate owned from 1998 to 1999.
+At December 31, 1999, the ratio of non-performing loans to total loans was 1.63%, compared with 1.01% and 0.24% at year-end 1998 and 1997, respectively.
 Non-performing assets, which included non-performing loans and foreclosed real estate, totaled \$1.26 million at December 31, 1999, compared with \$552,000 at December 31, 1998 and \$175,000 at December 31, 1997.
-Foreclosed real estate at 1999, consisted of two properties - one single-family residence, December 31, which at year-end 1998 was classified as a non-accrual loan, and one parcel of unimproved real estate.
+Foreclosed real estate at December 31, 1999, consisted of two properties: one single-family residence, which at year-end 1998 was classified as a non-accrual loan, and one parcel of whimproved real estate.
+The corrying value of the single family residence was unimproved real estate.
 The carrying value of the single family residence was reduced by \$50,000 (charged to current period expense) during the fourth quarter of 1999 to reflect management's estimate of current fair market value.

 It is North Point's general policy to place a loan on non-accrual status when, in the opinion of management, the principal and interest on a loan is not likely to be repaid in accordance with the loan terms.
 When a loan is placed on non-accrual, all accrued but unpaid interest is reversed against current interest income.
-Depending on management's evaluation of the borrowers financial condition and the loan collateral, interest on a non-accrual loan may be recognized on a cash basis as payments are received.
+Depending on management's evaluation of the borrower's financial condition and the loan collateral, interest on a non-accrual loan may be recognized on a cash basis as payments are received.